KaiCee2010/python-challenge/README.md

 The main.py script performs the following code:
 * Reads data from the csv file into a reader
 * Adds data from the reader into a dictionary variable
-* Loops through the data to find a running total and  differences between months, then add the differnence to the existing dictionary
+* Loops through the data to find a running total and difference between months, then adds the difference to the existing dictionary
 * Sorts the list of dictionaries
 * Prints the following results to the screen and writes them to a file in the analysis folder:
     * Total months